jrandleman/EScheme/README.md

 * If you didn't do the optional step during installation:
   - Run `java Main` within the `EScheme/bin` directory.
 * Else:
-  - Run `escm` anywhere in your terminal.
+  - Run `escm` anywhere in your terminal!